seanparsons/scalawat/04/b.markdown

 Traits
 ======

-Traits are much like interfaces in Java and many other languages, with the exception that they can also include code and not just definitions.
+Traits can be used like interfaces in Java, with the exception that they can also include code, values and variables as well.

 ```scala
 trait Logging {